Zaczero/SharpLoader/README.md

 ![](http://image.prntscr.com/image/bf7ca945444f4426b56229b8cdea4e9c.jpeg)

 ### How to compile a SharpLoader project?
-If everything is set up properly (by developer) all that user has to do is run SharpLoader.exe and wait few seconds.
+If everything is set up properly all you have to do is run SharpLoader.exe, select project .zip and click compile.

 ### What is seed?
 Seed is a unique randomization output.
 Value is random by default but it's possible to set it manually.

 ### How to set custom seed value?
-SharpLoader accepts custom seed value as an argument.
+Use -seed argument.
 `SharpLoader.exe -seed 123`

+### How to run SharpLoader in cmd?
+Use -cmd argument.
+`SharpLoader.exe -cmd`

 # Developer guide

 ## How to prepare source code files?
-Currently there are available 5 randomization features (that are listed below).
+Currently there are available 8 randomization features (that are listed below).
 Simply add proper tags to your source code.
 ```c#
 //-<swap>